TheRedstoneDEV-DE/JaviVoiceAssistant/README.md

-# VoiceAssistant
+#VoiceAssistant

-A multifunction and fully offline usable voice assistant written in Java
+A multifunction and fully offline usable open-source voice assistant written in Java

 Liecence Infomation of used libraries can be found here: https://theredstonedev-de.github.io/VoiceAssistant/target/site/